bark-simulator/bark-simulator.github.io/src/data/iros_tutorial_md.md

 ## About the Tutorial
-BARK is an open-source benchmarking platform to foster a comparison of approaches developed in the field of interactive decision making for self-driving vehicles.
+BARK is an open-source benchmarking platform to foster a comparison of approaches developed in the field of interactive behavior planning for self-driving vehicles.
 BARK offers a unique approach with behavior models being used exchangeably for prediction, planning, and simulation.
 To grow the community around a common benchmarking platform, we want to enable participants to employ BARK within research and industry projects.
 <br />